idiap/Factual-Reporting-and-Political-Bias-Web-Interactions/README.md

 git clone git@github.com:idiap/News-Media-Reliability.git
 cd News-Media-Reliability
 ```
-And then we use our ground truth rewards to compute the scores and perform the 5-fold cross validation using the original `ccnews_create_graph_clef.py` script in the repo following the original README file instruction but using our own ground truth rewards files:
+And then we use our ground truth rewards to compute the scores and perform the 5-fold cross validation using the original `ccnews_create_graph_clef.py` script in the repo following the original README file instructions but using our own ground truth rewards files:
 1. Political Bias:
     ```bash
     python ccnews_create_graph_clef.py golden_truth.output_file="PATH/TO/golden_truth_dataset-bias.csv"